 One way to store your artificial tree or greenery is in its original box.
-This may seem cost-effective, but it’s not ideal.
+This is cost-effective at first, but it’s not ideal.
 Heat, moisture, and pests easily destroy cardboard.
 In the long run, you’ll end up needing to replace your decorations before you’ve used them to the fullest.

-However, if you choose cardboard boxes, the best way to prevent heat damage is by storing them in a dry space with a stable room temperature.
+However, if you choose cardboard boxes, it’s best to store them in a dry space with stable room temperature.